dkaloni/LockdownAnalysis_Ireland/README.md

 ### Scripts

- + `CombiningNetCDFfiles.ipynb`: Run this script to [combine netCDF files](http://nco.sourceforge.net/).
+ + `CombiningNetCDFfiles_Dublin.ipynb`: Run this script to [combine netCDF files](http://nco.sourceforge.net/).
 This comes under preprocessing of data to obtain a publication quality dataset.

-+ `DailyAverageConcPlots.ipynb`: Run this script to obtain the distribution plots used in the paper.
-Contains time series line plot of daily average nitrogen dioxide concentration, bar plots of satellite data obtained from Sentinel-5P for average concentration of 15 days for year 2019 and 2020 and line plots of ground based monitoring station (ITO, Delhi station).
++ `NO2_Ireland Plots.ipynb`: Run this script to obtain the distribution plots used in the paper.
+Contains time series line plot of daily average nitrogen dioxide concentration, bar plots of satellite data obtained from Sentinel-5P for average concentration of 15 days for year 2019 and 2020 and bar plot of fifteen days average concentration plots.
 It saves the plots as `.png` and `.pdf` format for future use in the same folder as the script.

-+ `python3 ImageDifferenceofTwoPlots.py`: Run this script to obtain the difference of two NO<sub>2</sub> Concentration plots made using Cartopy or [Panoply](https://www.giss.nasa.gov/tools/panoply/) to infer and analyze the decrease in daily average concentration.

 + `MapsfromNetCDFfiles.ipynb`: Run this script to retrieve, read, edit, store and plot netCDF files obtained from Sentinel-5P.